wp-plugins/wp-video-posts/readme.txt

 Q: I get a "Page not found" error when I view my new video post.
 Why is this happening?
 A: With any new custom post type being registered with WordPress, the permalinks need to be updated.
 The solution is go to the 'Settings'->'Permalinks' and save your current links structure again.

+Q: I installed ffmpeg AFTER I already installed and activated WP Video Posts on my site.
+How do I refresh the settings?
+A: You can re-check for ffmpeg by clicking on "Re-Check FFMPEG" button under options page for WP Video Posts.

 Q: I'm running WordPress multisite and I get the message that says something about the file type not being supported.
 How do I fix that?
 A: If you are using WordPress multisite, then you need to manually list the type of video formats to allow for upload.
 This is done by logging in to the wp-admin, and going to 'My Site' => 'Network Admin', then click on 'Settings' => 'Network Settings'.